 Around the world, supply chains have been shattered as the spread of the COVID-19 has forced factories to shut down.
-But in every crisis lies opportunity, and for Australia’s beleaguered manufacturing sector the pandemic may even prove to be a blessing in disguise.
+But in every crisis lies opportunity, and for the Australian manufacturing sector the pandemic may even prove to be a blessing in disguise.

 Globally, COVID-19 has sounded a wake-up call that ceding too much of a nation’s sovereignty to the free market presents unacceptable risks in critical parts of the economy.

 In Australia, the realisation has dawned that decades of trade liberalisation, globalisation and over-reliance on factories in other parts of the world such as China have left us vulnerable.